rippedpiracy/docs/PC-Software/Games.md

 ## Redistributables

 <small>Most of the time you can tell which redistributables are required for a specific Steam Game by going on its page at <https://steamdb.info/> and clicking the "Depots" section on the sidebar.
-On the "EXTRE INFO" column, if it mentions "Depot from 228980" then you can be sure those files are required.
+On the "Configuration" column, if it mentions "Depot from 228980" then you can be sure those files are required.
 Some common redistributables are:</small>

 [**VisualCppRedist AIO**](https://github.com/abbodi1406/vcredist) - All in One repack for the latest Microsoft Visual C++ Redistributable Runtimes (VC 20XX Redist).